stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/02_model_pipe.md

 ### Motivation

-The **Model Pipe** is a variation of the Compositing Model approach, and similar in concept to a UNIX pipe: it intercepts and manipulates the data flowing from Model to View.
+The **Model Pipe** is a variation similar in concept to a UNIX pipe: it intercepts and manipulates the data flowing from Model to View.
 Like in a UNIX pipe, Model Pipes with different manipulation logic can be chained together to perform sequential alteration of data.
 Typical application of Model Pipe are for filtering and sorting.

 ### Design